PoornimaMDFFBHUJ/Fake-news-prediction-system-/README.md

 **Input:**

 ```
-India successfully launched Chandrayaan-3 mission to the Moon to study the lunar surface.
+India successfully launched Chandrayaan-3 mission to the Moon to study the lunar surface and demonstrate safe landing technology for future space missions..
 ```

 **Output:**